-With the standard of pleading established in Twombly, supra, in the context of the elements for assault and battery, Plaintiff has failed to state a claim upon which relief can be granted.
+In ¶12 of her Amended Complaint, Plaintiff does plead the requisite "touching" element of "battery," so that aspect of the assault and battery claim is not being challenged.
+With the standard of pleading established in Twombly, supra, in the context of assault, Plaintiff has failed to state a claim upon which relief can be granted.
 Rule 12(b)(6).
-As to the elements of assault, here are no factual allegations as to what was said or done to Plaintiff such that it constituted an "intentional, unlawful offer of corporal injury to another by force, or exertion of force directed toward another under such circumstances as to create a reasonable fear of imminent peril."
-See ¶12 of Am.
+As to the elements of assault, there are no factual allegations as to what was said or done to Plaintiff such that it constituted an "intentional, unlawful offer of corporal injury to another by force, or exertion of force directed toward another under such circumstances as to create a reasonable fear of imminent peril."
+See ¶12-13 of Am.
 Comp.
-The same is true for the claim of battery.
-Plaintiff makes the general allegation in ¶12 that "he (Defendant) laid down on the massage table, and sexually assaulted Jane during the massage."
+In ¶13 alleges that JANE DOE NO. 5 (and another unidentified girl) "were then able to get dressed, leave the room and go back downstairs.
+Epstein gave both girls money for this 'massage.'"
+Allegations as to circumstances creating a fear of imminent peril are lacking.

 Under applicable law, Plaintiff is required to give more than labels and conclusions, and a formulaic recitation of the elements of a cause of action.
 Twombly, supra.
-Plaintiff is required to allege the facts of what was done to her; what EPSTEIN said and did, if anything, to create fear and apprehension in Plaintiff; what was the intentional offensive or harmful contact?
+Plaintiff is required to allege the facts of what was done to her; what EPSTEIN said and did, if anything, to create fear and apprehension in Plaintiff.

 As noted in the introduction and as this Court is well aware, there is more than one action brought against this Defendant attempting to allege similar sounding claims.
 With all due respect, the details as to a particular claim asserted by a particular Plaintiff are important to give this Defendant fair notice of Plaintiff's claim so he may properly respond.
-Accordingly, under applicable law, Plaintiff has failed to state a claim for sexual assault and battery.
+Accordingly, under applicable law, Plaintiff has failed to state a claim for "sexual assault and battery" has Plaintiff has failed to plead requisite factual allegations concerning the assault.

-In the alternative to dismissing Count I, Defendant requests that Plaintiff be required to give more definite statement as to what was done to her; what EPSTEIN said and did, if anything, to create fear and apprehension in Plaintiff; what was the intentional offensive or harmful contact in pleading the elements of assault and battery.
+In the alternative to dismissing Count I, Defendant requests that Plaintiff be required to give more definite statement as to what was done to her; what EPSTEIN said and did, if anything, to create fear and apprehension in Plaintiff; in pleading the elements of assault.
 Rule 12(e).